godotengine/godot-docs/tutorials/3d/environment_and_post_processing.rst

   and Mobile rendering methods.
 This has a performance cost, but it allows for a greater dynamic range.
-This also allows you to control which objects glow using their individual **Modulate** or **Self Modulate** properties (use the RAW mode in the color picker).
+This also allows you to control which objects glow using their individual **Modulate** or **Self Modulate** properties (use the Intensity slider in the color picker).
 Enabling HDR can also reduce banding in the 2D rendering output.

   - To enable HDR in 2D, open the Project Settings, enable